 If you identify a deepfake

-- Document the context – Save a screenshot with the timestamp and URL.
+- Document the context — save a screenshot with the timestamp and URL.

 If you are affected yourself

-- Secure evidence – Screenshots, URLs, timestamps
+- Secure the evidence — screenshots, URLs, timestamps

-- Contact the platform – Request a take-down
+- Contact the platform — request a takedown

-- Explore legal avenues – In Austria: § 78 UrhG (Right to one's own image), § 107c StGB (Cyberbullying)
+- Consider your legal options — in Austria: § 78 UrhG (right to one's own image), § 107c StGB (cyberbullying)

 The Future